 Lying to the east of Poland, the landlocked country of Belarus has had a turbulent history.
 However since its independence from the Soviet Union in 1991 it has developed into a thriving country in its own right, and one blessed with an outstanding and unique natural environment.

-Early morning the forest will be alive with birdsong from such melodic songsters as Wood and Icterine Warblers, and Thrush Nightingales.
+In the early morning the forest will be alive with birdsong from such melodic songsters as Wood and Icterine Warblers, and Thrush Nightingales.
 In the evenings, Woodcock can be observed roding overhead.
 Nights in Berezinsky.

-We’ll also make a visit to Lake Liadskoye where we should find breeding Whooper Swan, Wood Sandpiper, and Savi’s and River Warblers, while raptors could include massive White-tailed Eagles and Honey Buzzards.
+We’ll also make a visit to Lake Liadskoye where we should find breeding Whooper Swan, Wood Sandpiper, and Savi’s and River Warblers, while raptors could include White-tailed Eagles and Honey Buzzards.
 Nights in Puscha.

-Updated: 13 May 2019
+Updated: 28 June 2019